cjmcdonald42/mxMoodle/docs/CREATING_A_NEW_PLUGIN.md

-# Important Steps for Creating a New Local Plugin.
+# Steps for Creating a New Local Plugin